About Calderdale Data Works

 We are updating information regularly so keep checking back for the latest data.
 Ask us a question, let us know what else you’d like us to publish, share your ideas or submit your own data – Get Involved

-We’re passionate about data and we’ll be using our blog to tell the stories of how open data can be used to improve, innovate and transform services.
+We’re passionate about data and we’ll be using our news and projects section to show how open data can be used to improve, innovate and transform services.
 You’ll also be able to keep in touch with latest digital events and projects in Calderdale and the Leeds City Region.

 Who we are

 Calderdale Data Works is owned and managed by Calderdale Council.
-Our Open Data platform is built with CKAN and developed by DataPress, who connect open data publishers with their local communities and whose engagement platform powers both the London DataStore and the Leeds Data Mill.
+Our Open Data platform is built with CKAN and developed by DataPress, who connect open data publishers with their local communities and whose engagement platform powers both the London DataStore and the Data Mill North.

 Where possible we will make our data available in an open, machine readable format that can be easily re-used and is available free to download and re-use under the Terms and Conditions of the Open Government Licence|.